DhuJUICE/Project-Databases-FeedService/README.md

-# Project-Databases-FeedService
+# Project-Databases-UserService
-This is the FEED microservice for the instagram clone project
+This is the USER microservice for the instagram clone